Please click here to learn about our coronavirus response and prioritizing your health.

 What Are the Side Effects of Taking Shrooms?

-Common mental side effects include:
+Common mental side effects of psilocybin include:

 • Distorted sense of reality